oroinc/platform/src/Oro/Bundle/DataAuditBundle/README.md

 The OroDataAuditBundle provides changelogs for your entities that are configurable on an entity and in the GUI.

-**Please note**, *Loggable and Versioned annotations are not currently supported*.
+**Please note**, *`Loggable` and `Versioned` annotations are not currently supported*.

 ###Entity Configuration

 DataAudit can only be enabled for Configurable entities.
 To add a property of an entity to the changelog, you simply have to enable the audit for the entity itself and specify some fields you want to be logged.
-To achieve this, you should use the @Config and @ConfigField annotations for the entity.
+To achieve this, you should use the `@Config` and `@ConfigField` annotations for the entity.

-Audit can be enabled/disabled per an entire entity or for separate fields in UI System->Entities->EntityManagement (attribute “Auditable”).
+Audit can be enabled/disabled per an entire entity or for separate fields in UI `System->Entities->EntityManagement` (attribute `Auditable`).

 ###Example of annotation configuration
 ```php